Visa documentation

 Do I need an apostille on my visa documents too?

 Usually yes.
 Most consulates require notarized documents to be authenticated by the state and, if the destination country isn't in the Hague Convention, legalized by the embassy.
-NotarySeal agents handle the notarization and the full authentication chain.
+NotaSealPros agents handle the notarization and the full authentication chain.

 Can a notary translate my visa documents?